ovh/cds/docs/content/getting-started/getting-started.md

 ## Basic principles

-- A action will start on any worker **matching all its requirements**
+- An action will start on any worker **matching all its requirements**
 - **Every action runs in a different worker**, all build data needed for the next step should be **uploaded as artifact**
 - It is possible to run some of your pipelines on-premise, some on CDS workers